How to Create Your Website with TYPO3 (Brand Examples)

 Website: https://www.koerber.com/

 Analysis: Körber AG uses TYPO3 to organize its complex and diverse corporate content.
-The site offers a clear brand message while being able to serve different business units smoothly.
+The site delivers a clear brand message while seamlessly serving different business areas.

 3. Saxony-Anhalt - State portal